Pastoral Counseling Careers

 Depending on the level of education, the counselor might participate in a residency program.
 This offers them the chance for trained supervision as they counsel people one-on-one or in group settings.

-Only six states actually require pastoral counselors to become licensed.
 In many cases, clergy seek out licensing as official marriage and family therapists or professional counselors.

 What Does a Pastoral Counselor Do?